Top 7 Reasons Ontario Homeowners Should Consider a HELOC in 2025

 Frequently Asked Questions (FAQs)

-Q: How much can I borrow with a HELOC?
+How much can I borrow with a HELOC?

-A: Canadian lenders generally allow borrowing up to 65% of your home’s appraised value, combining all secured debts (mortgage + HELOC) up to 80% total.
+Canadian lenders generally allow borrowing up to 65% of your home’s appraised value, combining all secured debts (mortgage + HELOC) up to 80% total.

-Q: Are HELOC interest payments tax-deductible in Canada?
+Are HELOC interest payments tax-deductible in Canada?

-A: Yes—if the borrowed funds are used for income‑producing purposes (e.g., rental property or business investment), the interest may be tax‑deductible.
+Yes, if the borrowed funds are used for income‑producing purposes (e.g., rental property or business investment), the interest may be tax‑deductible.
 Consult a tax advisor for specifics.

-Q: What fees are associated with a HELOC?
+What costs are included in a HELOC?

 Disclaimer: This article provides general information only.
 Consult with a qualified financial advisor before making decisions.
 Interest rates mentioned are examples only and may not reflect current market rates.